NotoriousArnav/ytrelayapi/README.md

 - Increased Privacy because of Anonymity
 - Better Developer Experience
 - Can work well with any stack
+- YT-DLP Integrated with the API to get playback URLs

 #TODO: Add GPL License